Prospective Student Questions

 Begin with the department’s listing under Graduate Programs.
 This will provide you with the best initial overview of the program, as well as information on program requirements and deadlines.
 From there, you can link directly to the department’s own website for more comprehensive information.

-If I have other questions, whom do I need to contact?
+If I have other questions, who do I need to contact?

 Can I take graduate classes as a non-degree student?
 I just want to take a class or two.

 All non-degree classes are administered by the School of Continuing Studies.
-Learn more about non-degree status.
+Learn more about non-degree student status.

 Where can I find out about the minimum GRE scores for my prospective department?
 What was the average GRE score from last year?

 How many people were accepted to my department last year?
-How many from my country?
+How many are from my country?

 Admissions statistics for the various departments within the Graduate School vary from year to year.
-Please visit the specific program website or contact the appropriate program representative.
+Please visit the specific program website or contact the appropriate program contact.

 Do you offer pre-screening of candidates’ resumes, achievements and transcripts by email?

-No, the admissions office does not offer any type of pre-screening.
-Check the program website or reach out to your program contact to find out information on statistics such as average GRE scores, GPA, years of work experience, etc. Many departments offer information sessions for prospective students where you can also find out this information.
+No, the Admissions Office does not offer any type of pre-screening.
+Check the program website or reach out to your program contact to find out information on statistics such as average GRE scores, GPA, years of work experience, etc. Many departments offer information sessions for prospective students, where you can also find this information.

 Does the Graduate School offer tours or information sessions?

 The Graduate School Admissions team offers virtual information sessions periodically.
-You can register for any Admissions Events as well as view our virtual tour here.
+You can register for any Admissions Events as well as view our virtual tour.

 Is there campus housing available for Graduate Students?

-Yes, as of Fall 2022, there is limited graduate student housing available at the 55 H Street, N.W. apartment residences.
+Yes.
+As of Fall 2022, there is limited graduate student housing available at the Capitol Campus Residence at 55 H Street, NW.
 Learn more about this exciting new graduate housing option.

 What is graduate student life like at Georgetown?